-Intermediate Financial Accounting I (3)
+BUSA 312 Intermediate Financial Accounting I (3)

+Pre: ACC 201 and ACC 202 or equivalent courses.
 Accounting process and the application of generally accepted accounting principles to the preparation of general purpose financial statements, with special emphasis upon the recognition and measurement of cash, receivables, inventories, property, plant and equipment, depreciation and depletion, and intangibles.
-Pre: BUSA 310, or equivalent introductory accounting courses.

-Intermediate Financial Accounting II (3)
+BUSA 313 Intermediate Financial Accounting II (3)

 Application of generally accepted accounting principles to the recognition and measurement of liabilities, contingencies, contributed capital, retained earnings, investments, accounting changes and errors, income recognition, accounting for income taxes, pensions, leases, and the statement of cash flows.
-Pre: BUSA 312.

-Intermediate Managerial Accounting (3)
+BUSA 318 Intermediate Managerial Accounting (3)

+Pre: ACC 201 and ACC 202, or equivalent courses.
 Output of cost accounting systems relevant to managerial decision-making, planning, and control.
 Topics include: job order, process, direct and standard cost systems, with emphasis on the creative application and analysis of costs.
-Pre: BUSA 310, or equivalent introductory accounting courses.